garrysjh/bigbblog/src/content/blog/sgtciy.md

   - learning
   - reflection

-description: My current changing thoughts on "So Good They Can't Ignore You" by Cal Newport and writing in general
+description: Review and Summary on "So Good They Can't Ignore You" by Cal Newport
 ---

 ![Cover for the book, "So Good They Can't Ignore You](@assets/images/sogoodtheycantignoreyou.webp) _Cover for the book, "So Good They Can't Ignore You_

-_I intend on coming back to finish what I've written once I've completed the book!
-(Hopefully)_

 ## Preface